jwyang21/claude-slack/README.md

 # claude-code-slack

+## Main Functions
-Using a personal Slack workspace and a custom Slack bot to **(1) control a Claude Code agent running in a server's tmux session**, and **(2) make direct Anthropic API calls to the Claude model** — independent of the tmux session — for one-off tasks and questions.
+- To control a Claude Code agent running in a server's tmux session
+- To make direct Anthropic API calls to the Claude model — independent of the tmux session — for one-off tasks and questions.

+## Requirements
+- A personal Slack workspace (Free Edition also works!)
+- A custom Slack bot (files in manual/ explains detailed guidelines to make this bot)

 ![A brief overview of entire framework](assets/overview.png)